Fred Stamps

-Fred Stamps (born December 10, 1980) was an American former professional football slotback who played in the Canadian Football League (CFL).
-He was originally signed by the San Francisco 49ers as an undrafted free agent in 2004.
+Fred Stamps (born December 10, 1980) is an American former professional football slotback who most notably played for nine years in the Canadian Football League (CFL) primarily with the Edmonton Eskimos.
+He is a four-time CFL All-Star and a five-time Division All-Star and twice led the league in receiving yards.
 He played college football at UL Lafayette.
-Stamps was also a member of the Jacksonville Jaguars, Baltimore Ravens, Edmonton Eskimos, and Montreal Alouettes.
+Stamps was also a member of the Jacksonville Jaguars, Baltimore Ravens, San Francisco 49ers, and Montreal Alouettes.

 Early life

 Stamps attended George Washington Carver High School in the 9th Ward of New Orleans, LA—class of 2000.

 College career

-Fred Stamps played for the Louisiana–Lafayette Ragin' Cajuns from 2000 till 2003.
+Stamps played college football for the Louisiana–Lafayette Ragin' Cajuns from 2000 to 2003.
 Stamps also played track and field and baseball.

 Professional career

 National Football League

 In 2004, Stamps was signed by the San Francisco 49ers as an undrafted free agent.
 Following his release by the 49ers, Stamps spent time on the practice squads for both the Baltimore Ravens and the Jacksonville Jaguars.

 Edmonton Eskimos

+On November 22, 2006, Stamps signed with the Edmonton Eskimos.
+In his first season in the CFL in 2007, he played in nine games, starting in seven, (he missed five games because of appendectomy surgery) where he had 28 catches for 289 yards, four kick returns for 72 yards, and two missed field goal returns for 95 yards.
+In the following year, Stamps played in 14 games, missing four due to a leg injury, where he amassed 751 receiving yards from 50 receptions while scoring six touchdowns.
+He signed a two-year contract extension on January 29, 2009.

-Fred Stamps decided to sign with the Edmonton Eskimos of the Canadian Football League.
-In the 2007 CFL season Stamps played in nine games (he missed five games because of appendectomy surgery).
-The following year Fred Stamps played in 14 games amassing 751 receiving yards and 6 touchdowns.
-In the 2009 CFL season played all 18 games and recorded 1,402 yards and 8 touchdowns.
-In 2010 Stamps once again suffered an injury this time injuring his shoulder.
-He missed 4 games but still had a great year statistically, collecting 1,223 yards and 5 touchdowns.
-Stamps added a third consecutive 1,000 yard season in the 2011 campaign, amassing 1,153 yards and 8 touchdowns on 82 receptions; despite missing a couple of weeks because of a serious injury to his testicles.
-In the off-season the Eskimos traded away franchise quarterback Ricky Ray.
-Stamps played in all 18 games of the regular season and finished 2nd in receiving yards with 1,310 and 4th in receiving TDs with 9.
+In the 2009 season, Stamps played in all 18 games where he recorded 85 catches for 1,402 yards and eight touchdowns.
+In 2010, he suffered a shoulder injury and missed four games, but still managed to catch 80 passes for 1,223 yards and five touchdowns.
+Stamps added a third consecutive 1,000–yard season in the 2011 campaign, amassing 1,153 yards and eight touchdowns on 82 receptions; despite missing a couple of weeks because of a serious injury to his testicles.
+In 2012, Stamps played in all 18 games of the regular season and finished second in receiving yards with 1,310 and fourth in receiving touchdowns with nine.
 Stamps lead the league in receiving yards in the 2013 season with 1,259 yards.